-Victoria Point State High School's senior secondary focus aims to support students and their families through the challenging and ever changing environment of years 10, 11 and 12, as well as supporting a smooth transition for all students to an appropriate post schooling pathway.
-The senior secondary office is located in the school's resource centre.
+Victoria Point State High School's Senior Secondary focus aims to support students and their families through the challenging and ever changing environment of Years 10, 11 and 12, as well as supporting a smooth transition for all students to an appropriate post schooling pathway.
+Senior students are supported by the HOD's Teaching and Learning.

 Assistance is offered regarding subject choices, subject changes, information about Overall Positions (OP), Queensland Certificate of Education (QCE), Queensland Core Skills (QCS), work experience, part-time TAFE courses, school based traineeships and apprenticeships, and any other enquiries relating to life as a senior student.

-All students in year 11 and 12 must abide by the senior expectation policy (completed during the year 10 SET-plan interview) at all times.
-All students and parents are encouraged to familiarise themselves with this policy.
+All students in Year 11 and 12 must abide by the Senior Expectation Policy (completed during the year 10 SET-plan interview) at all times.
+All students and parents are encouraged to familiarise themselves with these expectations.

 Senior online learning accounts

-For more information contact our relevant staff member, Mr Adam Carmichael, Head of Department, Senior Secondary.
+For more information contact our relevant staff member, Ms Mel Mason , Head of Department - Teaching and Learning Department.

-VPSHS offers two distinct pathways to students in year 11 and 12: a QCE pathway, and a QCE and OP pathway.
+VPSHS offers two distinct pathways to students in Year 11 and 12: an QCE and ATAR pathway (University) and Vocational (TAFE, trade and employment).